crustyrustacean/crustyrustacean.github.io/_posts/2025/2025-08-26-99-problems-journal.markdown

 You can find the supporting repo here: [99-problems](https://github.com/crustyrustacean/99-problems)

-I think this will be a little more interesting to read than the Rust based content I've written.
-I don't think anyone really wants to read half-assed language/syntax type content from a learner.
+I hope the journey will be valuable to people.